NOAA-EMC/WW3/model/README.md

 # CMake Build

 A CMake build is provided with WW3 to standardize and simplify the WW3 build process.
+CMake uses an out-of-source build which separates the build directory from the source directory.

 WW3 uses `#ifdef` directives to configure model options.
 These options are specified in a 'switch file' passed to CMake with `-DSWITCH=/switch/file` during the build.
 CMake parses the switch options and copies it into the build to determine which files to build, and what values to pass to the pre-processor.